vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 3. How would you implement cross-user memory sharing?
 4. What monitoring would you add for production?
 5. How would you extend SQL analysis for NoSQL queries?
+6. How would you implement vision support for a new model?
+7. What image preprocessing would optimize costs?
+8. How would you build a screen capture integration?

 ### Debugging Skills (From Today's Session)
 1. **How do you debug memory retrieval issues?**